WHOP (AM)

-WHOP (1230 kHz) is an AM radio station broadcasting a news–talk format.
+WHOP (1230 kHz) is a commercial AM radio station broadcasting a talk format.
 Licensed to and serving Hopkinsville, Kentucky, United States, the station serves the Clarksville–Hopkinsville area.
 The station is currently owned by Forcht Broadcasting.

 The station's studios are located on Buttermilk Road (known to station management as Dink Embry's Buttermilk Road in tribute to the former on-air personality of that name) off Dawson Springs Road on the northwestern outskirts of Hopkinsville.
 The station's transmitter is located on Witty Lane off Princeton Road northwest of Hopkinsville.